-Mathewson was echoing the views of many of the people I have spoken to on this topic.
+Mathewson, who was interviewed in his Perthshire home by Gillian Bowditch, was echoing the views of many people I have spoken to on this topic.

-The Serious Fraud Office is still deliberating over whether to grill Peston about the sources of his “scoops”, a move that was instigated by Conservative MP Greg Hands and backed by the shadow chancellor George Osborne.
+The Serious Fraud Office is still deliberating as to whether to grill Peston about the sources of his “scoops”, a move that was instigated by Conservative MP Greg Hands with the backing of shadow chancellor George Osborne.
 And in the House of Lords last Tuesday, Lord Forsyth of Drumlean, the former Scottish secretary, demanded that, at the very least, a Commons select committee should be established to quiz Peston.

-Mathewson is, along with Sir Peter Burt the former boss of Bank of Scotland, seeking to depose the pair of incompetents who have as good as destroyed HBOS, Lord Dennis Stevenson and Andy Hornby.
+Mathewson is, alongside former Bank of Scotland boss Sir Peter Burt, seeking to depose the pair of incompetents who have as good as destroyed HBOS, Lord Dennis Stevenson and Andy Hornby.

 Interestingly Peston has at least one defender.

 Lord Peston, a Labour peer and emeritus professor of economics at Queen Mary College, said in the Lords in response to Forsyth: “I want merely to point out, in reference to a first-class journalist who gets his stories perfectly legitimately, that we do not need an inquiry.
 We just need to have excellent journalists doing their job properly.”